pay-box/backend/README.md

 ## How to use it
 There are few ways to handle payments.
 The entities are:

+### Application
+Applications are for set tokens for using web APIs.

 ### Gateway
 Gateways are methods that provide payments.
 Currently we support only [Bahamta](https://bahamta.com) type gateways.
 You can add gateways to use them to pay.